wallstation13/wallstation13/wallstation_modules/guidelines.md

 In isolation, updating from /tg/ is simple process, but adding new & unique features to Wallstation, if done improperly, will exponentially increase the amount of work it takes to mirror PRs from tgstation.

 ## How does a conflict happen?
-Here is a relatively simple conflict that can happen if we are not careful.
+Here is a relatively simple merge conflict that can happen if we are not careful.
 ```
 /obj/item/melee/weapon
 	force = 30